-Current year conference and retreat planning committee members can expect complimentary registration for their respective event (limit one event per year).
+Current year event project team members will receive complimentary registration for their respective event (limit one event per year).

-Current year conference and retreat planning committee chairs can expect reimbursement of all allowable lodging and travel expenses.
+Current year event project team Chairs can expect reimbursement of all allowable lodging and travel expenses to attend their respective event.